microsoft/Git-Credential-Manager-for-Windows/Docs/Automation.md

 # Build Agents and Automation

 Build agents, and other automation, often require specialized setup and configuration.
 While there is detailed documentation on [GCM configuration options](Configuration.md), below are common recommendations for settings agents often require to operate.

+_Note:_ SSH is often a better choice for automated system because requiring interactivity is a non-default option, and SSH is known to be secure and reliable.

+## Recommendations for VSTS Build Services

+The majority of build definitions will work with a single repository, or at least a set of repositories which all have the same authentication requirements.
+In this case, it is generally better to rely on [VSTS Build Variables](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/build/variables?tabs=batch); specifically the `$(System.AccessToken)` build process OAuth token.
+To enable scripts to use the build process OAuth token, go to the Options tab of the build definition and select 'Allow Scripts to Access OAuth Token'.
+For more information, read [VSTS: Use the OAuth token to access the REST API](https://docs.microsoft.com/en-us/vsts/build-release/actions/scripts/powershell#oauth).

-## Recommendations
+## Recommendations for Other Build Services

 Build agents cannot manage modal dialogs, therefore we recommended the following configuration.